Tol'able David (1921)

 Henry King's "Tol'able David"

 The film follows David, a young boy who is the son of West Virginian tenant farmers.
 He continually wants to be treated as a man, but is constantly told he is too young for adult responsibilities.
-One day, his love interest, Ester, receives visitors at her grandfather's farm in the form of distant cousins just released from prison.
+One day, his love interest, Ester, receives visitors at her grandfather's farm in the form of distant cousins who have just been released from prison.
 They begin causing problems for everyone.
 David's father attempts to seek justice from these men after one of them paralyzes David's older brother.
 However, David's father suffers a heart attack.
 David, wanting to be a man and seek vengeance on his own, is told not to by his mother.
 After getting a job at the general store, David is tasked with delivering state mail (his first real adult responsibility).
 However, the convicts attack David on his mail route.
-David defends himself and kills the bastards.
-He returns back to town with his mail delivered and his work completed.
+David defends himself and kills them.
+He returns to town with his mail delivered and his work completed.

 Comments